ArgoCanada/argoFloats/cran-comments.md

 # Changes since first two CRAN submissions

 This is the third submission.
-Our first submission was numbered 1.0.0, our second 1.0.1, and our third (the present one) 1.0.2.

-We are indebted to Julia Haider and Gregor Seyer, whose helpful and informative reviews led to changes as summarized below (items 1 through 5 being in response to Haider, and item 6 being in response to Seyer).
+We thank Julia Haider and Gregor for their helpful reviews of our first and second submissions, respectively.
+The changes are outlined in the next two subsections, in reverse order of time.

+## Changes in 1.0.2, in response to Gregor Seyer's review of version 1.0.1

+1. Examples and vignettes reset par() values to their initial state.
+(Gregor Seyer also commented about resetting options(), but the package only sets options in tests/testthat/test_defaults.R, where setting and checking is part of the test.)

+## Changes in 1.0.1, in response to Julia Haider's review of version 1.0.0

+These changes were incorporated in version 1.0.1, as reviewed by Gregor Seyer.

 1. The DESCRIPTION no longer starts with "The argoFloats package", and its literature citation is now in the suggested format.